fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_interface.html.markdown

 * `ring_tx` - TX ring size.
 * `wccp` - Enable/disable WCCP on this interface.
 Used for encapsulated WCCP communication between WCCP clients and servers.
 * `netflow_sampler` - Enable/disable NetFlow on this interface and set the data that NetFlow collects (rx, tx, or both).
+* `netflow_sample_rate` - NetFlow sample rate.
+Sample one packet every configured number of packets (1 - 65535, default = 1, which means standard NetFlow where all packets are sampled).
+* `netflow_sampler_id` - Netflow sampler ID.
 * `sflow_sampler` - Enable/disable sFlow on this interface.
 * `drop_overlapped_fragment` - Enable/disable drop overlapped fragment packets.
 * `drop_fragment` - Enable/disable drop fragment packets.